mdsufz/OrtSuite/README.md

 Restrictive Search: This task performs a restrictive search only between the clusters of orthologs and groups of functions from the ORA database that were related during the relaxed_search.

 Annotation: This task consists in the annotation of the sequences present in the clusters of orthologs after performing the restrictive_search.
+Additionally the user has the possibility to create a new database with the results or update the user-defined ORAdb (````create_db```).

 Identification of putative microbial interactions: This task allows the user to extract the putative microbial interactions based on different sets of constraints (e.g. number of interacting species, ability to perform complete pathways, groups of interactions where a single species is responsible for a subset of reactions in the pathway).
 ```